DavAug/chi/docs/source/getting_started/quick_overview.rst

 is ``(1, 5)`` because we simuated the drug concentration for 5 different time points.
-For details on how to implement your own :class:`chi.MechanisticModel` and many other details concerning mechanistic models in chi, we refer to section :doc:`mechanistic_model`.
+For details on how to implement your own :class:`chi.MechanisticModel` and many other details concerning mechanistic models in Chi, we refer to section :doc:`mechanistic_model`.

 Visualisation of the simulation